Skip to main content

 At this point, the sequencer has 12 hours or 1600 layer 1 blocks to include the transaction, whichever is longer.
 This delay is to give the sequencer time to catch up if it is trying to include transactions normally and the network is slow for some reason.

-5. If the sequencer has not included the transaction at the end of the delay, the Smart Rollup nodes take over the blueprint creation process by following these steps:
+5. If the sequencer has not included the transaction at the end of the delay, the Smart Rollup nodes take over the block creation process by following these steps:

 1. Each time the Smart Rollup nodes run the Etherlink kernel (at every layer 1 block level), they check to see if the delay has passed for any delayed inbox transactions.